 Fill out your ‘About’ section with basic information.

-Optimize this section to best align with your brand — a general description, a mission, company information, or your story — with brief, yet descriptive copy.
+Optimize this section to best align with your brand and its marketing strategy — a general description, a mission, company information, or your story — with brief, yet descriptive copy.
 By doing so, your audience can get a sense of what your page represents before they decide to Like it.